Carr1005/passport-facebook-token-usage-note/README.md

     profileURL.search = `${profileURL.search ? profileURL.search + '&' : ''}appsecret_proof=${encodeURIComponent(proof)}`;
   }
 ```
-**This module doesn't re-ask another accessToken, it just uses the one we give and the app secret that only our backend knows to make a request to fetch user's profile, so if any one of `accessToken` or `appSecret` is wrong, we won't get the user profile,
+**This module doesn't re-ask another `accessToken`, it just uses the one we give and the app secret that only our backend knows to make a request to fetch user's profile, so if any one of `accessToken` or `appSecret` is wrong, we won't get the user profile.**